matthewhilton/UlangiAnkiImport/README.md

 2. Google sheets syncing setup with Ulangi

 ## How to use
-1. Go to the demo site TODO
+1. Go to the demo site https://ulangi-anki-import.vercel.app/
 2. Upload your .apkg file
 3. Click on the original/translation text blocks to copy them to the clipboard
 4. Paste into the respective colum in the google sheet you have synced with Ulangi